Listening

 Language Focus

-12 minutesGrammar Discovery: adjective position: adjective + noun (a big car, NOT a car big).
+12 minutesGrammar: adjective position: adjective + noun (a big car, NOT a car big).
 Adjectives don't change in plural.

 Common Errors